owulveryck/blog/content/post/reveal-annyang.md

 ## The Google Cloud Speech API

 It ain't no secret now, I'm a big fan of machine learning.
-Machines learn faster than people, and they can now assist them in a lot of boring tasks.
+Machines learn faster than people, and they can now assist us in a lot of boring tasks.

 On the base of a neuron network, Google provides an [API for speech recognition](https://cloud.google.com/speech/).
 It is fairly complete and multi lingual.